 Here's how to use Program Shift.
 When you're about ready to take a picture, press the shutter button halfway to calculate the exposure.
-You will see a yellow rectangle that outlines the values for shutter speed and aperture at the bottom of the LCD screen.
+Then release the button, and you will see a yellow rectangle that outlines the values for shutter speed and aperture at the bottom of the LCD screen.
 Within a few seconds, press the joystick up or down to shift the values.

 You will see the new values within the rectangle, and the Program Shift icon (a rectangle with a P and a diagonal two-headed arrow) will appear at the bottom of the screen to indicate that Program Shift is in effect.
-If that icon is red, that means that the exposure settings are not adequate for a proper exposure.
 To cancel Program Shift, use the joystick to change the settings until the Program Shift icon disappears.
 Also, turning off the camera will cancel Program Shift.

-Getting Access to Quick Menu with the Joystick
+Getting Access to Quick Menu with Joystick

 The little joystick is not done yet; it offers another complete set of tricks if you take it in another direction by pressing in on it.
 This function-getting access to the Quick menu-is not entirely obvious from the user's manual, so let me emphasize that point.
 You put your thumb on the joystick's knob and push in, as if the joystick were a push-button, which, of course, it is.
-You have to press fairly hard, but once your press has registered, a mini-version of the camera's menu system opens up at the top of the screen, like a Windows or Macintosh computer program's main menu system.
+You have to press fairly hard, but once your press has registered, a mini-version of the camera's menu system opens up at the top of the screen.
 You navigate right and left with the joystick across the menus until you find the category you want, then move up and down that category with the joystick until you hit the exact selection you want, then you press in firmly on the joystick to select it.

-The options that are available through the Quick menu vary according to what mode the camera is in.
-Not surprisingly, the Quick menu offers the largest variety of choices when the camera is in Program, Aperture Priority, Shutter Priority, or Manual mode.
-It offers the smallest variety in Snapshot mode: only AF Tracking on or off, and Picture Size.
+The options available through the Quick menu vary by the mode the camera is in.
+Not surprisingly, the Quick menu offers the most choices in Program, Aperture Priority, Shutter Priority, or Manual mode.
+It offers the smallest variety in Intelligent Auto mode: only AF Tracking on or off, Picture Size, and LCD power-saving options.
 There are a moderate number of choices in Scene mode and Motion Picture mode.
 (The Quick menu is not available at all in Playback mode.)

-Is the Quick menu better or easier than using the Recording menu system?
+Is the Quick menu preferable to using the Recording menu system?
 It's a matter of personal choice.
-You may find the Quick menu to be a good way to choose certain options, such as ISO or White Balance.
+You may find the Quick menu to be useful for choosing certain options, such as ISO or White Balance.
 It's a good idea to experiment a bit.